| Title: | Regression Modeling Using Vasicek Distribution |

 Vasicek, O. A. (2002).
 The distribution of loan portfolio value.
 Risk, 15(12), 1–10.

-object to be used in GAMLSS fitting.
-VASIQ()
+gamlss.family object to be used in GAMLSS fitting.
+In this

-define the density, distribution function, quantile function and random generation for Vasicek distribution.
+the density, distribution function, quantile function, and random

 |